Bernardsville, New Jersey: History

 Bernardsville was originally a section of Bernards Township known as Vealtown.
 In 1840, Vealtown became Bernardsville, named after Sir Francis Bernard, Colonial governor of New Jersey from 1758 to 1760.
 Located in the northernmost part of Somerset County, just 12 mi south of Morristown, the borough includes some of the last vestiges of the Great Eastern Forest.

 During the Revolutionary War, General Charles Lee rested his troops in Vealtown around the night of December 12 to 13, 1776.
 General Lee and some of his guard spent the night about 3 mi southeast at White's Inn on the southeast side of Basking Ridge, near the manor house of Continental Army general William Alexander, Lord Stirling.
 On the morning of December 13, General Lee was captured by the British and removed to New York.
 The Vealtown Tavern, now known as the John Parker Tavern, was a regular stop during the 1779–1780 winter encampment at Morristown.

 After the Civil War, many wealthy and prominent New Yorkers moved into the area, first as summer visitors, then later as permanent residents of the Bernardsville Mountain.
 For most, the men worked in New York City while the women and children spent summers in Bernardsville.
 The Gladstone Branch of the existing railroad line was built through Bernardsville in 1872 and played an important role in the borough's development.
 The Gladstone line, whose five o'clock train was appropriately nicknamed "the millionaire's special," as it was direct route to Penn Station, allowed the men who built grand estates in Bernardsville to commute to the city on a daily basis rather than only visit their families on weekends.
 Bernardsville did not become an independent municipality until 1924, when it split from Bernards Township.

+In 1943, Henry F. Ruschmann who had invented a machine to cut glitter from plastics, bought the Meadowbrook Farm and established the first modern glitter factory, Meadowbrook Farm Inventions.